gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 positive.
 A test for a group of autocorrelations is called a *portmanteau test*, from a French word describing a suitecase contraining a numer of items.
 One such test is the *Box-Pierce test*.
 A related and more accurate test is the *Ljung-Box test*.
+All of these methods for checking residuals are conveniently packaged into one R function ```checkresiduals( )```, which will produce a time plot, ACF plot, and histogram of the residuals with an overlaid normal distribution for comparison, and do a Ljung-Box test with the correct degrees of freedom.